ulelab/ultraplex/README.md

 *Writes out files for each barcode (or barcode combination)

 Ultraplex was designed with speed and ease of use in mind.
 It is capable of demultiplexing an entire HiSeq lane, consisting of ~400 million reads, in just 20 minutes.
+It relies heavily on code from the excellent Cutadapt tool.

 # Should I use Ultraplex?